-The best strategy for controlling your pain after surgery is around the clock pain control with Tylenol (acetaminophen) and Motrin (ibuprofen or Advil).
-Alternating these medications with each other allows you to maximize your pain control.
-In addition to Tylenol and Motrin, you can use heating pads or ice packs on your incisions to help reduce your pain.
+The best strategy for controlling your pain after surgery is around the clock pain control with Tylenol (acetaminophen).
+Alternating medications with each other and other pain management techniques allows you to maximize your pain control.
+In addition to Tylenol, you can use heating pads or ice packs on your incisions to help reduce your pain.
+You may also use OTC lidocaine patches near, but not on, your incision.
+These may be purchased at your local pharmacy and are typically located in the back pain aisle.

-How will I alternate your regular strength over-the-counter pain medication?

-You will take a dose of pain medication every three hours.
+How will I take my regular strength over-the-counter pain medication?
+You will take a dose of pain medication every 4 hours.